-Feral Goats: Biosecurity staff have visited properties in the Purau area on Banks Peninsula, which is to be subject a feral goat control programme in 2019-20.
-Biosecurity staff have met regularly with the Goat Working Group (Banks Peninsula Conservation Trust, Department of Conservation, Christchurch City Council) in a CRPMP rules support capacity.
-A media release, fencing guide and letter to people who farm or have feral goats has been prepared for release in 2019-20.
+Feral Goats: Biosecurity staff have met regularly with the Goat Working Group (Banks Peninsula Conservation Trust, Department of Conservation, Christchurch City Council) in a CRPMP rules support capacity.
+A media release, fencing guide and letter to people who farm or have feral goats has been reviewed for release in 2020-21.
 Feral goat control and asking people to report sightings of feral goats was highlighted at a display at the Little River Agricultural and Pastoral Show.
+Control operations as part of the Pest-Free Banks Peninsula programme were delayed until 2020-21, due to COVID-19.